-The NP recognises that, on transport matters, detailed in T1, the enabling authority is the Highway Authority and the NP cannot directly affect proposals that impinge on that Authority.
+The NP recognises that, on transport matters, the enabling authority is the Highway Authority and the NP cannot directly affect developments that impinge on that Authority.
 However, four major concerns were raised by the community during the consultation process, which inform the Objectives for Transport.
 The concerns are:

-- The need to reduce traffic through Bierton and encourage use of the Eastern Link Road (ELR). - Concerns about pedestrian safety on main through routes. - Lack of peak hour traffic lights. - Improvements to car parking provision. - Improvements to footways and footpaths consistent with RoWIP 2020-2030.
+- The need to reduce traffic through Bierton and Broughton and the effect of the Eastern Link Road (ELR). - Concerns about pedestrian safety on main through routes. - Lack of peak hour traffic lights. - Improvements to car parking provision. - Improvements to footways and footpaths consistent with RoWIP 2020-2030.